Brazil President Jair Bolsonaro hospitalized with intestinal obstruction - KESQ

 By Marcos Moreno and Jack Guy, CNN

-Brazil’s President Jair Bolsonaro was admitted to the hospital in São Paulo early Monday morning with a blockage in his intestine.
+Brazilian President Jair Bolsonaro was admitted to a hospital early Monday morning with a blockage in his intestine

-Bolsonaro is suffering an “intestinal subocclusion,” according to a statement from the Vila Nova Star Hospital.
+Bolsonaro is suffering an “intestinal subocclusion,” a statement from the Vila Nova Star Hospital in São Paulo said.
+It’s the latest medical issue linked to a 2018 incident in which Bolsonaro was stabbed on the campaign trail.

 The president is stable, in treatment and will be reevaluated this morning by the team of doctor Antônio Luiz de Vasconcellos, said the hospital, which added that at this stage it is not known when he will be discharged.

 Bolsonaro started feeling ill after lunch on Sunday and was admitted to hospital at 3 a.m. local time (1 a.m.
-ET), he wrote in a Twitter post.
+ET), he wrote in a tweet.

 The president said he had been given a gastric probe and more tests will be carried out to determine whether he needs surgery.